pojosontheweb/pojosontheweb.com/www/src/developer-guide.md

 Groovy Init is an alternative, more flexible way to startup Woko.
 It also uses a Servlet Context Listener in order to create Woko when the application starts, but this one delegates all the initialization to a Groovy script.

-This is particularly handly when used in combination with [environments](Environments), so that you can create various flavors of Woko with the full power of a programming language, and depending on the context (test, prod, etc.).
+This is particularly handy when used in combination with [environments](Environments), so that you can create various flavors of Woko with the full power of a programming language, and depending on the context (test, prod, etc.).

 To enable it, first you need to add the dependency to your ```pom.xml``` :